CENG501-Projects/CENG501-Spring2022/Project_Kose_Varli/README.md

 # Contact

-For any further questions and suggestions, you can contact us at omer.kose@metu.edu.tr / yigit.varli@metu.edu.tr
+For any further questions and suggestions, you can contact us at omer.kose@metu.edu.tr and yigit.varli@metu.edu.tr